ronhe/rn-webview-rpc/README.md

 RPC functionality).
 * Type: function
 * Default: `undefined`

+In most cases, this prop should not be used.

 #### `target`
 An interface object for proxy calls.
 It is required for invoking calls from the React-Native end to the web end